HarllonCS/NewsWebsite/README.md

 The idea of this site is to present news of events that circulate in the world.
 The user will be able to insert his e-mail if he wants this news to be delivered to his inbox.

 ## Header
-The header consists of the navigation menu and the email form.

-### Navigation Menu
-In addition to having the site's navigation options, the menu has a "select" that changes the language of the page.
+In addition to having the site's navigation options, the menu has a *select* feature that changes the language of the page and a *Login* button.

+### Login
+The user can login by clicking on the button in the upper right corner.
+There, a screen with email and password fields will appear in the middle of the screen.

+## Main Section
+The main section consists of Email Form and News Section.

-### E-mail Form
+### Email Form
 The email field and submit button are available to the user.

-## Main Section
+### News Section
-The most relevant news will appear right away on the Landing Page under the header (aos.js animations will be triggered when scrolling).
+The most relevant news will appear right away on the Landing Page under the header ([aos.js](https://michalsnik.github.io/aos/) animations will be triggered when scrolling).

-## Login
-The user can log in by clicking on the button in the upper right corner.
-There, a screen with email and password fields will appear in the middle of the screen.

 ## Register
 (In progress...)